And I would say one more thing to the church lady who called us in the last hour.

 Well, here it is.

-Cavuto said, People compare you to Reagan.
+Cavuto said, people compare you to Reagan.

 What do you think of that?

-I have great admiration for for President Reagan.
+I have great admiration for President Reagan.

-My first vote in 1980 when I turned 18 years old was to vote for Ronald Reagan, and it's still one of the proudest votes I ever made because he understood leadership.
+My first vote in 1980 when I turned 18 years old was to vote for Ronald Reagan.

-And so any time my name gets put in the same sentence with Ronald Reagan, it's a bad day for Ronald Reagan, but a good day for me.
+And so anytime my name gets put in the same sentence with Ronald Reagan, it's a bad day for Ronald Reagan, but a good day for me.

 I don't think Reagan would say that.